nutonomy/nuscenes-devkit/README.md

 - Mar.
 25, 2019: With the full dataset release we drop support for the code and data of the teaser release.
 Several changes to the map table and map files break backward compatibility.
 - Dec.
 20, 2018: We restructured the nuscenes-devkit code, which breaks backward compatibility.
   The new structure has a top-level package `nuscenes` which contains packages `eval`, `export` and `utils`.
-  Therefor existing imports from `nuscenes_utils` should be replaced by `nuscenes.nuscenes`.
+  Therefore, existing imports from `nuscenes_utils` should be replaced by `nuscenes.nuscenes`.

 ![](https://www.nuscenes.org/public/images/nuscenes-example.png)